 Oak Street is a much talked about footwear company that was founded in 2009 by George Vlagos in Chicago.
-This company has the Windy City in its DNA: all of its boots are made with leather from Horween, one of America’s most beloved tanneries, and the company’s even named after a short street in the city’s Gold Coast neighborhood.
+This company has the Windy City in its DNA: most of its boots are made with leather from Horween, one of America’s most beloved tanneries that we’ve visited in Chicago, and the company’s even named after a short street in the city’s Gold Coast neighborhood.

-Everything is handcrafted in the United States and many of their most popular shoes are handsewn moccasin-type shoes but when it comes to their boots, their Trench line is their most popular line of footwear.
-(At least that’s what their Chief of Operations told me.)
+Everything is handcrafted in the United States and many of their most popular shoes are handsewn moccasin-type shoes.
+But overall, the company’s most popular item is their super versatile Trench boot.

 So let’s dive in.

 Got somewhere to be?
 Here’s our list of who should and shouldn’t consider the Trench boot so you can get a quick need-to-know right now.